 Familiarity with your muscle groups is essential for effective recovery and injury prevention.
 Different areas of the body require tailored approaches to address specific needs, as each muscle group serves distinct functions and plays unique roles in movement.

-For instance, the quadriceps and hamstrings in the legs perform antagonistic actions during activities such as running or cycling, while the muscles of the back are crucial for maintaining posture and supporting spinal alignment.
+For instance, the quadriceps and hamstrings in the legs act antagonistically during activities such as running or cycling, while the muscles of the back are crucial for maintaining posture and supporting spinal alignment.
 Understanding these dynamics enables you to target your efforts more precisely, ensuring that the massage gun is applied to the correct muscle groups for optimal relief and performance enhancement.

-Additionally, recognizing the signs of tension or soreness in specific muscles can guide your approach to using a massage gun.
-If you experience tightness in your shoulders from prolonged sitting or stiffness in your calves after intense workouts, knowing which muscle groups require attention allows for a focused and efficient recovery strategy.
+Additionally, recognizing signs of tension or soreness in specific muscles can guide your use of a massage gun.
+If you experience shoulder tightness from prolonged sitting or calf stiffness after intense workouts, knowing which muscle groups require attention enables a focused, efficient recovery strategy.
 This targeted application not only promotes muscle relaxation and increases blood flow but also enhances flexibility and range of motion, ultimately supporting better overall physical performance.

 - Focus on major muscle groups: legs, back, arms.